DeborahBarbedo/DeborahBarbedo.github.io/pt/_posts/2023-06-12-WoE_IV_Calculation.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: 3_WoE_IV_Python_calculation
-title: "WoE e IV em Python: Guia Completo para Regressão Logística"
+title: "Como Calcular WoE e IV: Guia Completo para Regressão Logística"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml